-The highly popular Internal Auditing Around the World series tracks the growth and evolution of the internal audit industry and its professionals, who continue to rise to the ever-expanding demands created by the complexities of managing risks, monitoring controls, improving corporate governance and capitalizing on opportunities in international markets.
+The highly popular Internal Auditing Around the World series tracks the growth and evolution of the internal audit profession, which continues to rise to the ever-expanding demands created by the complexities of managing risks, monitoring controls, improving corporate governance and capitalizing on opportunities in international markets.
 This series should be of great interest to internal audit professionals, as well as CEOs, CFOs and boards of directors worldwide.

 A fundamental shift toward collaborative working is under way at many businesses around the globe.
 Organizations are eliminating barriers – culturally, operationally and technologically – that inhibit their ability to work productively, use resources effectively, seize new market opportunities and fuel innovation.